DecisionVis/deltamoea/doc/api.md

 #### Raises

-* `dmoea.NearExhaustionWarning`: most of the decision space has been sampled.
+* `deltamoea.NearExhaustionWarning`: most of the decision space has been sampled.
 It's probably not worth continuing, but the error can be recovered.
-* `dmoea.TotalExhaustionError`:  The entire decision space
+* `deltamoea.TotalExhaustionError`:  The entire decision space
 has been sampled.
 It's a waste of electricity to continue, but even this error can be recovered.